 Because the data is sent in sequence, it helps with data congestion and flow control, and makes it easier to spot and fix any errors.
 This also means that data sent over TCP is more likely to reach its destination in full.
 However, it has a downside.
 There’s a lot of back and forth communication between the two parties so it takes longer to establish a connection and exchange data.

-UDP completes the same job without the need of unique identifiers or sequence numbers.
+UDP works by completing the same job as TCP without needing unique identifiers or sequence numbers.
 It sends data in a stream and only has a checksum to ensure that the data arrived uncorrupted.
 UDP has almost no error correction, nor does it care about lost packets.
 It’s more error prone, but it sends data much faster than TCP.

 Is UDP secure?
 It’s almost impossible to set up a firewall allowing only some UDP communications and blocking the rest.
 However, while it is much easier to secure TCP, UDP connections are not left entirely unprotected.
 Users can employ proxies for particular applications or establish a tunnel connection between the remote user and the company’s inside network.

-UDP is faster than TCP, because the user doesn’t have to allow or acknowledge receipt of the data to be resent.
+The main difference between TCP and UDP is that UDP is faster than TCP.
+UDP has a speed advantage because the user doesn’t have to allow or acknowledge receipt of the data to be resent.
 This lets UDP establish connections faster and transfer data faster.
 However, this also causes some concerns over how safe UDP actually is.
 In terms of the UDP vs TCP VPN debate, OpenVPN works best on a UDP port, although it can be configured to run on any port.

 Here’s how they compare side by side: